WG-SpaceCoder/AutoTrimps/README.md

 ## Recent changes

+3/21/2016
+- Added support for Lead and Watch challenges.
+During Lead challenge, the script will only enter maps in odd zones past cell 50.
+Void maps will be completed at cell 97.
+Void maps should be done on an odd zone but the script will NOT enforce that.
+- Geneticists will now only be hired while in damage stance (dominance if available or nostance)
+- He/hr display has been removed from graphs as it was added to base game.
+- HIGHLY EXPERIMENTAL, NOT RELEASED: I have been messing around with a graphs function to track loot gains by their sources (production/jest/chrono vs looted) for the purposes of determining heirloom staff mod values.
+I'm not comfortable putting this in the main release yet as it overwrites a few core game functions (namely the main function that distributes resources).
+If you would like to try it out, load the spin branch script, which will point to the graphs.js with it active.
+If you don't know what I just said or how to do it, it might not be for you at this time.

 3/18/2016
 - Fixed an issue that could cause the script to use up all available fragments (and all subsequently acquired fragments) making maps while trying to farm for voids.
 - (actually sometime 3/16 I think) Fixed an issue that could cause farming mode to get stuck on if you had farming disabled with the advanced option.